rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ## SGX Host Verification Service

-If SGX Host Verification Service API URL is specified in SGX Agent env file, then SGX Agent will push the platform enable info and TCB status to SHVS at regular interval, else, Agent pushes the platform enable info and TCB status to SHVS once and dies.
+If SGX Host Verification Service API URL is specified in SGX Agent env file, then SGX Agent will push the platform enablement info and TCB status to SHVS at regular interval, else, Agent pushes the platform enablement info and TCB status to SHVS once and dies.
 The SGX enablement information consists of SGX discovery information (SGX supported, SGX enabled, FLC enabled and EPC memory size).

 ## SGX Agent